Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Introduction

-.
-Expedia (\url{www.expedia.com}) is the world’s largest online travel agency.
-It has approximately 150 sites that operate in 70 countries around the world, with 50 million visitors a month and 200 mobile app downloads a minute.
-Expedia released a dataset (through the 2013 International Conference on Data Mining data competition) containing $52$ variables of user and hotel characteristics (e.g. click-through data, hotel characteristics, user’s aggregate purchase history, competitor price information) from over $10$ million hotel search results collected over a window of the year $2013$.
-The Expedia digital marketing team intends to understand: what visitors want to see in their Expedia.com search results, or in other words, what features of ``search result impressions'' lead to purchase with a goal of increasing user engagement, travel experience, and the conversion or booking rate.
-These factors will ultimately be used to predict the needs of consumers--to personalize, target, and provide consumers with content that is contextually relevant.
-For this purpose we develop a scalable distributed algorithm that can mine search data from millions of travelers in a completely nonparametric manner to find the important features that best predict customers’ likelihood to book a hotel--an important large-scale machine learning problem, which is the main focus of this paper.
-1em
+\IEEEPARstart{M}{\it {otivation}}.
+Expedia is a large online travel agency and has a strong interest in understanding how user, search, and hotel characteristics influence booking behavior.
+As a result, Expedia released a dataset \cite{KaggleData} containing $52$ variables of user and hotel characteristics (e.g. search criteria, hotel features and pricing, user purchase history, competitor pricing, etc.) from $10$ million hotel search results collected over a window of the year $2013$.
+These factors will ultimately be used to optimize hotel search results and increase booking rates.
+For this purpose, we develop a scalable, distributed algorithm that we refer to as \texttt{MetaLP}.
+This learning algorithm can mine search data from millions of travelers, in a completely nonparametric manner, to find important features that best predict customers' likelihood to book a hotel.
+This is an important large-scale machine learning problem.

 {\it The Volume Problem}.
-This kind of `tall' data structure, whose number of observations can run into the millions and billions frequently arises in astronomy, marketing, neuroscience, e-commerce, and social networks.
-These massive datasets, {\it which cannot be stored or analyzed by a single computer `all-at-once' using standard data analysis software}, create a major bottleneck for statistical modeling and inference.
-There is currently no efficient and flexible statistical inference model available to address this problem.
-We seek to develop a comprehensive framework that will allow data scientists to {\it systematically apply the tools and algorithms developed prior to the `age of big data' for massive data problems} - thus filling a significant gap in current practice.
-1em
+This kind of ``tall" data structure, whose number of observations can run into the millions and billions, frequently arises in astronomy, marketing, neuroscience, e-commerce, and social networks.
+These massive datasets cannot be stored or analyzed by a single computer all-at-once using standard data analysis software.
+This creates a major bottleneck for statistical modeling and inference.
+We seek to develop a framework that allows data scientists to systematically apply the tools and algorithms developed prior to the ``age of big data'' for massive data problems.